Despo-coder/thekumho/docs/admin-action-points.md

 ## Next Steps

 1. ✅ Develop the Menu Management interface
+2. ✅ Implement the Promotions Management system
-2. Enhance image upload functionality for menu items to support file uploads
+3. Enhance image upload functionality for menu items to support file uploads
-3. Implement the Order Processing System as next priority
+4. Implement the Order Processing System as next priority
+5. Create API endpoints for promotion validation and checkout integration
-4. Create UI components for Sales and Waitlist management
+6. Create UI components for Sales and Waitlist management
-5. Implement testing for completed features
+7. Implement testing for completed features
-6. Review and plan for the Reservation Management system
+8. Review and plan for the Reservation Management system